MicrosoftDocs/ATADocs/ATPDocs/configure-windows-event-collection.md

 ## Configure audit policies

-Modify the Advanced Audit Policies of your domain controller using the following instructions:
+Modify the Advanced Audit Policies of your domain controller as follows:

 1. Log in to the server as **Domain Administrator**.
 1. Open the Group Policy Management Editor from **Server Manager** > **Tools** > **Group Policy Management**.